How to stay effective remotely with online collaboration tools

 While we’ve discussed different possible tools that you can use to better facilitate your online remote work, it can be tricky to have your team members all buy in and fully integrate these applications to their working styles.
 This goes double for workers who might not be as tech-savvy as others, where more features can easily translate to more confusion.

-That’s why it’s best to properly define the different online tools you’ll be working on as early as the start of any project kick-off.
-Having a clear understanding of the proper channels in use will be helpful in avoiding any miscommunication in the field as well as in properly ensuring that everyone has a good understanding of how to use these applications.
+That is why it is best to properly define the different online tools you’ll be working on as early as the start of any project kick-off.
+Having a clear understanding of the proper channels in use will be helpful in avoiding any miscommunication in the field as well as in properly ensuring that everyone has a good understanding of how to use these online collaboration tools.

-If you have the opportunity to lessen the amount of cross-application work by focusing on a platform that can encapsulate more than one online tool category above, then all the better.
+If you have the opportunity to lessen the amount of cross-application work by focusing on an all-in-one collaboration platform that can encapsulate more than one online tool category above, then all the better.
 Managing one platform and having them work well across functions can save you time, money, and effort in an already rapidly changing remote work environment.

 When working remotely, a good organization is key to making sure everything is on track.
-Beyond the usage of these online tools, you’ll need to properly define when and how individual team members are expected to utilize the same online tools on their end.
+Beyond the usage of these online tools, you will need to properly define when and how individual team members are expected to utilize the same online collaboration tools on their end.

 This means setting regular cadence check-in sessions, such as a weekly ritual, can help you better manage how your team interacts with these different online tools as well as to bring them up to speed with any changes you’ll be making either in terms of working style or strategy.